 Don't you love it when your questions get answered?
-Through our After the College Acceptance program we've been answering questions from families all about financial aid offers, the college bill, and financing strategies.
+Through our How to Pay for College: A Guide for High School Seniors & Families program we've been answering questions from families all about financial aid offers, the college bill, and financing strategies.
 We'd love for everyone to benefit from the information and guidance we've been providing across the Commonwealth, so we'll be posting our most frequently asked questions on different topics at the top of mind for those families planning for college next year.

 Today we're focusing on questions related to the Federal Direct Student Loan program.
 Drum roll please…